 The Last Phase of Your Monthly Cycle

-During the second half of your menstrual cycle, progesterone causes the lining of your uterus to thicken in preparation for a fertilized egg to implant.
-If the egg isn't fertilized and implantation does not occur, it disintegrates, progesterone levels fall, and about 12 to 16 days later, the egg -- along with blood and tissues from the lining of the uterus -- is expelled.
-That process, which usually lasts 3 to 7 days, is menstruation.
+During the second half of your menstrual cycle, the hormone progesterone kicks in to help prepare the lining of your uterus for a fertilized egg.
+If the egg isn't fertilized and doesn't implant, it disintegrates, progesterone levels fall, and about 12 to 16 days later, the egg -- along with blood and tissues from the lining of the uterus -- is shed from the body.
+That process is menstruation.
+It usually lasts 3 to 7 days.
 Then the cycle begins again.

 Ways to Boost Ovulation

 There is growing evidence that links environment to fertility.
 If you want to boost your chances of getting pregnant, you may want to:

 Buy more organic foods and green products.

 Avoid certain plastics (including plastic wrap).

 Maintain a healthy body weight through diet and exercise.

 A study found that women whose body mass index (BMI) was above normal took twice as long to get pregnant as those with a normal BMI.
 If you're overweight or obese, losing weight can boost your fertility and chances of getting pregnant.
 According to the American Society for Reproductive Medicine, a drop in weight of 5%-10% can dramatically improve ovulation and pregnancy rates.
 Obesity can also cause infertility and low testosterone in men.
 Being significantly underweight can also lead to infertility.